olivierdagenais/olivierdagenais.github.io/swe-book.md

 ### Preventing Brittle Tests

 > (...) a  brittle test is one that fails in the face of an unrelated change to production code that does not introduce any real bugs.

+(a flaky test is one that fails intermittently, without any changes to production code)

 #### Strive for Unchanging Tests

-> Therefore, _the ideal test is unchanging_: after it’s written, it never needs to change unless the requirements of the system under test change.
+> Therefore, _the ideal test is unchanging_: after it's written, it never needs to change unless the requirements of the system under test change.

 > Fundamentally, there are four kinds of changes:
 > 1. Pure refactorings (tests shouldn't change)